tetteykn/UltimateTrainer/README.md

 ## Features

 1. **Kernel-Level Access for Maximum Compatibility**
    Built with a custom driver that operates at the kernel level, allowing the trainer to interact directly with game processes without restrictions.
 This ensures compatibility even with protected or hard-to-access games.

 2. **Dynamic Code Injection**
    Automatically injects code into memory bytes, eliminating the need for static pointer addresses.
 The trainer dynamically acquires updated addresses every time the game updates.

-3. **Customizable Hotkey Combinations _(Enabled solely for individually licensed products.)_**
+3. **Customizable Hotkey Combinations ( _Enabled solely for individually licensed products._)**
    Use any combination of hotkeys without limitations, including complex combinations of more than four keys.

-4. **Flexible Memory Management _(Enabled solely for individually licensed products.)_**
+4. **Flexible Memory Management ( _Enabled solely for individually licensed products._)**
    Configure the trainer to NOP memory bytes or inject code dynamically to obtain addresses.
 Fully customize hotkeys for any address to match your preferences.

 5. **Comprehensive Teleport Menu**
    Select a game folder containing game-specific coordinates, save and load player positions with unlimited slots, and manage saved locations through transferable and editable text files.

-6. **Dynamic Hotkey Display _(Enabled solely for individually licensed products.)_**
+6. **Dynamic Hotkey Display ( _Enabled solely for individually licensed products._)**
    Automatically displays your hotkeys and address descriptions directly in the GUI, adapting seamlessly to any game you choose.

-7. **Flexible Hotkey Modes _(Enabled solely for individually licensed products.)_**
+7. **Flexible Hotkey Modes ( _Enabled solely for individually licensed products._)**
    Set hotkeys to hold or toggle, choose the address value type, and fine-tune according to your needs.

 8. **Process Name Configuration**
    Specify the process name in a text file for seamless use with the trainer.

 9. **Automatic Address Updates**
    Byte addresses in the configuration file are updated automatically when the game updates, removing the need for manual edits — unless the bytes themselves change.

----